srozemuller/rozemuller_blog/content/blog/2023-08-07-monitor-conditional-access-changes-with-openAI-and-Teams/index.md

 This PowerShell code is requesting the URL representing the Azure Active Directory (AAD) diagnostic settings.
 Let's break it down step by step:

-1. The variable `$diagUrl` is assigned the value "[https://management.azure.com/providers/microsoft.aadiam/diagnosticSettings?api-version=2017-04-01-preview](https://management.azure.com/providers/microsoft.aadiam/diagnosticSettings?api-version=2017-04-01-preview)".
+1. The variable `$diagUrl` is assigned the value diagnostics API url.
 This URL represents the endpoint for retrieving diagnostic settings for Azure Active Directory.
 2. The `Invoke-RestMethod` cmdlet is used to send an HTTP GET request to the specified URL (`$diagUrl`).
 It retrieves the diagnostic settings for Azure Active Directory using the Azure Management API.
 The retrieved settings are stored in the variable `$diagSettings`.
 3. The code then checks the retrieved diagnostic settings using an `if` statement.
 It examines the value of the `properties.logs` property within `$diagSettings`.
 4. The `Select-Object -Property *` command is used to select all properties of the `properties.logs` object.